 - Jane (Leader) Janeczek, Special Projects Coordinator (daughter)

-- Meredith (Janeczek) Mills, Vice President of Strategic Planning, MHA, PCHA (granddaughter)
+- Meredith (Janeczek) Mills, Sr. Vice President & Chief Operating Officer (COO), MHA, PCHA (granddaughter)

-- Daniel Mills, Vice President of Business Development, MHA, PCHA (grandson-in-law)
+- Daniel Mills, Sr. Vice President & Chief Administrative Officer (CAO), MHA, PCHA (grandson-in-law)

 - Alex Janeczek, Project Manager of Capital Projects (grandson)

-- Kristin Leader, Director of Resident Services and Community Life Director at Country Meadows of Hershey (granddaughter)
+- Kristin (Leader) Ramirez, Director of Resident Services and Community Life Director at Country Meadows of Hershey (granddaughter)

 We hope our family earns the privilege to care for yours.